Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Long Does A Public Record Remain On Your Credit Report?

-Public records can remain on your credit report for three to ten years.
-The amount of time depends on what the public record is exactly.
+Public records can remain on your credit report for three to 10 years, depending on the exact record type.
 While public records can stay on your credit report for a long time, the impact it generally has fades with time.
-Moreover, it will eventually be removed from your credit report.
+Moreover, they will eventually be removed from your credit report.

 How To Improve Your Credit If You Have Negative Remarks In Your Public Records?